overington/dissertation-scattering-amplitudes/dissertation/chapters/15-relativity.md

-Due to the fact that this velocity is such a large number, and that in our every day dealings of velocities, it would be an irregular occurrence for freely moving bodies to be traveling at such speeds; mostly we are dealing with velocities where \(v \ll c \).
+Due to the fact that this velocity is such a large number, and that in our every day dealings of velocities, it would be an irregular occurrence for freely moving bodies to be travelling at such speeds; mostly we are dealing with velocities where \(v \ll c \).
 For such velocities, classical mechanics, or the Newtonian limit is a fair approximation (where \(c \to \infty \)), and does not need to take into account any changes needed to account for differences in